Need to talk? Call 1800 882 436.

 Helping look after grandkids

-While children are known to benefit from having a close attachment to several significant people such as you, you can also benefit from your relationship with your grandchildren.
+Children benefit from having a close attachment to several significant people in their lives.
+You can also benefit from your relationship with your grandchildren.

-If the grandchildren spend time at your home, think about whether you might need to make some changes to make it safe for young exploring children.
-Make sure that things such as dangerous chemicals and sharp objects are well out of reach.
+If your grandchild spends time at your home, think about whether you need to make any changes to make it safe for young exploring children.
+Make sure that things like dangerous chemicals and sharp objects are well out of reach.

 Respecting the parents' decisions

-At times, you might find it hard to accept that attitudes to child-raising have changed in the years since you were raising your family.
-There may be different parenting styles, such as positive parenting, or societal expectations about protecting your child's safety.
+Attitudes to child-raising have changed in the years since you were raising your family.
+There may be different parenting styles likes positive parenting, or different societal expectations about protecting your child's safety.

-It helps to realise that parents will probably have their own views and to respect those views from the outset.
+It helps to realise that parents will probably have their own views.
+It’s important to respect those views from the outset.
 Try and do things their way to give your grandchildren a consistent message and avoid conflict.

-In case you feel the need to discipline your grandchildren, talk to their parents first about what they would do.
+If you feel the need to discipline your grandchildren, talk to their parents first and find out what they would do.

-And if family conflict arises for any reason, it may help preserve your relationship with your grandchildren if you show respect for their parents' situations.
+If family conflict comes up for any reason, it may help save your relationship with your grandchildren if you show respect for their parents' situations.

 Setting boundaries

-Once the topic of caring for your grandchildren has come up, talk to their parents about how best to proceed.
-It's a good idea to voice your preferences at the start.
+Once the topic of caring for your grandchildren has come up, talk to their parents about how best to manage it.
+It's a good idea to voice what you prefer at the start.

-If you lead an active, busy life and have a wide circle of friends, chances are you will not want to be 'on call' to care for your grandchildren.
-So you may need to map out a schedule - it's okay to have your own life.
+If you have an active, busy life and have a wide circle of friends, chances are you won’t want to be 'on call' to care for your grandchildren.
+You may need to map out a schedule — it's okay to have your own life.

-Any plan will be subject to change over time as the child grows or the parents' work situation changes.
+The plan could change over time as the child grows or the parents' work situation changes.

-There may come a time when other childcare options, such as day care, should be considered.
+There may come a time when other childcare options, like day care, should be considered.

 Support roles of grandparents

 Regular contact and lending an ear can be important types of general support.
-You may also provide more practical support, such as preparing meals for the family and picking your grandkids up from school.
+You may also give more practical support, like preparing meals for the family and picking up your grandchildren from school.

 Grandparents can be an important source of emotional support through difficult times.